When I work on my clients’ projects, one of the main questions I am asked involves the true nature of building cost in

 Do you see where we’re going with this?

-Our experience with developing homes in London portrays that if the building cost of the project is higher than 100k, the reason for this would be the professional project management by the main contractor and the professional project monitoring by the Principal Designer of the project played an important role in delivering these remarkable results.
+Our experience with developing homes in London shows that if the building cost of the project is higher than 100k, the reason for this would be the professional project management by the main contractor and the professional project monitoring by the Principal Designer of the project played an important role in delivering these remarkable results.

 Let me guide you on how we do it at Urbanist Architecture.

 We provide our clients with a simple, low-risk approach to deliver hands-on project monitoring together with effective and efficient cost engineering.
 How do we do this?
-Simply by utilizing the application of design and build principles alongside the techniques for quality control, cost control and ultimately work programme control.
+Simply by using design and build principles alongside techniques for quality control, cost control and ultimately work programme control.

-All in all, there are many factors which affect the building cost estimate and obtain significant impact on project cost and they are as following:
+All in all, there are many factors which can affect the building cost estimate and have a significant impact on project cost, and they are as following:

 · Site investigation, demolition, site clearance, new utilities